Venue Capacity Guide: Event Furniture Planning

 6ft Rectangular Banqueting Table

-For classroom, conference and trestle-style layouts.
+Versatile for classroom, conference, and trestle-style layouts.
 Seats 6 along the sides, up to 8 with ends.

 £72.00 ex-VAT

-Browse the full range of banqueting tables and chairs, or get a bulk quote for a full room fit-out.
+Browse our extensive range of high-quality banqueting tables and chairs, or get a custom bulk quote for a full venue fit-out.